How to transfer large amounts of money internationally

 Go to site

-These providers also have forex tools to help you lock-in the best exchange rates.
-For example, if you're transferring $100,000 to the US and the Australian dollar is weak, TorFX can set up a limit order and convert money once AUD to USD hits your target rate.
+For example, if you're transferring $100,000 to the US and the Australian dollar is weak, you can use providers like TorFX to set up a limit order that will transfer your money once AUD hits your target exchange rate.

 Pros